-Participant Belonging and Money
+Participant Belongings and Money

-Colorado Adventure Point does not have secure facilities for participant belonging and money.
+Colorado Adventure Point does not have secure facilities for participant belongings and money.
 It is suggested that children are not sent to CAP with money or expensive belongings.
-Staff does their best to help ensure belongings are not lost or stolen, but this cannot be guaranteed.
+Staff do their best to help ensure belongings are not lost or stolen, but this cannot be guaranteed.